 Some fintech and banking sources argued that the lending partnership will help small banks with limited customer access to gradually improve their own risk control capacity with technologies and data provided by their fintech partners.

-But others argued that most internet companies lack transparency of the source, usage and efficiency of their data.
+But others argued that most internet companies don't offer clarity about the source, usage and efficiency of their data.
 It is unclear how much banks can benefit from those data.

 The joint lending partnership expands banks’ reach to borrowers and inevitably allows fintech companies to take part in lending decisions.
 It will also allow risks to spread across regions and institutions if any technology errors occur, said Liu Bo, chief executive of Dashu Financial Service Co.
 Ltd.